Shinjuku Gyoen National Garden 新宿御苑

 More to see and do

 The greenhouse at Shinjuku Gyoen National Garden looks like a glassed-in indoor jungle.
 This botanical garden features orchids, unusual plants from the subtropics, plants in danger of extinction, large trees, ponds and waterfalls.
-It's divided into jungle, pond and tropical areas.
+It's divided into pond, tropical, subtropical and desert areas.

 Recreate anime scenes

 Many scenes in the film use Shinkai's photos as the base for the illustrations.
-A majority of the film's action takes place at one pagoda in the park.
+A majority of the film's action takes place at one small pavilion in the garden.
 If you're a Shinkai fan, the area makes for a perfect photo opportunity.